chrif/cocotte/doc/README.md

 As opposed to a solution that would lock you in for further maintenance, Cocotte is just a one-time installer.
 Once the cloud machine is provisioned, you don't need Cocotte anymore.
 So you'll need to read the manuals eventually, but when you do, you'll have full control over every aspect of your installation.

 Optionally, and in the hope to get you started even faster, Cocotte has a template feature for adding new Docker applications to your infrastructure.
 It generates deployment scripts for a https web server, in a folder ready for source control.
 Two templates are available, a simple web server with a "Hello world" page, and a Symfony 4 application.
-The intended way of developing and deploying with these application models is documented in <a href="#templates">How to work with the application templates</a>.
+The intended way of developing and deploying with these application models is <a href="#templates">documented</a>.

 Cocotte is fully tested on [Travis CI](https://travis-ci.org/chrif/cocotte), so there is no surprises with tutorials that used to work when they were written but are now outdated.
 The build itself is the tutorial, and if it passes, you can be confident that Cocotte works.